Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Automated and electronic approvals typically require your information to fit in specific fields and boxes, squeezing out the ability to explain financial gaps or clarify information.

-If you’re worried about presenting a clear, complete picture of your past, consider going with a lender that uses manual underwriting.
-Keep in mind that a manual process can require more time than one that’s automated — and that your explanation might still not be enough.
+If you’re worried about presenting a clear, complete picture of your business revenue, consider going with a lender that uses manual underwriting.
+Keep in mind that a manual process can require more time than one that’s automated — and that your explanation might still not be enough for approval.

 Understanding underwriting ratios